Varunmargam/My_Blogs/cll0s214k000q09mgc4vjccg3.md

 Keywords are the commands that tell the Docker Engine what to execute.
 Here are some commonly used Keywords while writing a Dockerfile:

-1. FROM: This keyword is used at the very beginning to pull the base image along with the OS from the DockerHub.
+1. `FROM`: This keyword is used at the very beginning to pull the base image along with the OS from the DockerHub.

     ```dockerfile
     FROM openjdk:latest (<tag>)